TejinderKaur123/Cyclistic-data-analysis/README.md

 Find out how the annual members and casual riders use the Cyclistic Bikes differently.
 The answer to this question is crucial to find a marketing stretegy for casual riders to join the annual membership hence increasing the number of members which is the goal for company's success.
 The stakeholders for this task is Moreno who is The director of the marketing team and my manager.

 ## Prepare
 I have Cyclistic historical trip data monthly as well as quarterly and station data from past years.
 I chose the previous 12 months of data to analyse.
-The datasets covers ride information of every single ride- the ride's start and end time; start and end station id, name and geolocation; type of bike used; customer type.
+The datasets cover ride information of every single ride- the ride's start and end time; start and end station id, name and geolocation; type of bike used; customer type.
 This information will help find the usage differences between casual riders and members.
 ### Data Organization
 I have downloaded the monthly from July 2022 to June 2023.
 The data is in csv format.
 All the files are downloaded in the 'Original' folder under the main project folder.
 I kept the same naming convention that is 'YYYMM-file-name.csv' to save them.